A stillbirth is a child born after the 24th week of pregnancy, who did not show any signs of life after being born.

 - a mother may register a stillbirth alone, and include only her details

-- the mother’s and father’s details can be entered if both parents can sign the stillbirth register together
+- the mother’s and father’s details can be entered on the register if both parents can sign together

-- if the mother or father are unable to attend together, but want both their details included in the register they can make a ‘statutory declaration to acknowledge paternity’ on one ‘form 16’ (available from the register office) which must be given to the registrar by which ever parent attends
+- if the parents are unable to sign the register together, but want both their details included they can make a ‘statutory declaration to acknowledge paternity’ on one ‘form 16’ (available from the register office) which must be given to the registrar by which ever parent registers the stillbirth

-If neither the mother nor the father are able to attend, registration can be done by whichever of the following people is best able to do so:
+If neither the mother nor the father are able to attend, the following people can register a stillbirth:

 - the occupier of the house or manager of the hospital where the stillbirth happened